Radiator Replacement Cost

 Radiator Maintenance and Repair

-You will need a qualified professional to install your central heating system, but maintaining your radiators isn’t too difficult.
+You need a qualified professional to install your central heating system, but maintaining your radiators isn’t too difficult.

-If you feel cold spots on your radiators, or if they are taking a long time to warm up, the first thing you should try to do is bleed your radiators.
-This will usually fix any cold spots and will help make your radiators work more efficiently.
+If you feel cold spots on your radiators, or notice they're taking a long time to warm up, the first thing you should try to do is bleed your radiators.

 Humming sounds can occur in pipes when the pump speed is too high or when your pipes are too narrow for the system flow.

-How to Fix Hissing or Banging Sounds
+Hissing or Banging Sounds

 Hissing or banging sounds can be caused by a faulty boiler, thermostat issues, or a build-up of limescale in the system.